jodavaho/kda-tools/README.md

+This tool will correlate your equipment choices with your KDA spreads.

 # What?

 I play [hunt showdown](https://www.huntshowdown.com/) a lot.
 It's very fun.
 It's also insanely frustrating sometimes.
 The game has long matches, very frantic, quick battles, and a wide variey of meaningful character specialization and equipment options.
 It can take dozens of matches to determine if a loadout is worth it, and there are many loadouts, and a match takes an hour ...
 In short, it *is very hard to get feedback on what equipment loadouts, tactics, or friends are useful*.